coleww/twitter_bot_generator/README.md

 HAVE FUN BE SAFE PLAY NICE
 ```

-This will create a skeleton class named YrBotNameSnakeCaseStyleYes, some smokescreen minitest::unit tests, and a variety of other "ruby app on free heroku instance" boiler plate.

 ## Deployment (heroku)

 Once your bot has been well tested on the command line you'll need to get it out into the world!